NOVA Region Dashboard

 Five-Year Estimates

 Northern Virginia's poverty rate has experienced a similar pattern to the Commonwealth of Virginia and the United States over time.
-From 1999 to the 2011-2015 period there was an increase in the percent of persons in poverty and then in the 2016-2020 period it dropped, but it was still above the lowest levels seen in 2000.
+From 1999 to 2017 there was an increase in the percent of persons in poverty and then in the 2018-2022 period it dropped, yet still above the lowest levels seen in 1999.

 Poverty Rate - Historic Compared to Current